aimclub/FEDOT/docs/source/introduction/fedot_features/automation_features.rst

 FEDOT supports bunch of dimensionality preprocessing operations that can be be added to the pipeline as a node.

-Feature selection
-"""""""""""""""""

-These algorithms are used for filtering and selecting specific features.

-.. csv-table:: Feature selection operations
+.. csv-table:: Feature transformation operations
    :header: "API name","Model used","Definition"

    `rfe_lin_reg`,`sklearn.feature_selection.RFE`,Linear Regression Recursive Feature Elimination